 Welcome to the Alton Society.
 We hope you find our website interesting and informative.
 We would love to hear from you so tell us what you think, both good and bad!
 Contact us at email@example.com

-Alton Health Review The North Hampshire Hospital Trust have published the long awaited report on the Alton Health Review – follow the link and have a look.
-We will respond more fully in due course and in conjunction with the Alton and District Resident’s Association (ADRA). https://www.northhampshireccg.nhs.uk/wp-content/uploads/2017/07/Alton_NMoC_Update_July2017_Final.pdf
+Alton Health Review The North Hampshire Clinical Commissioning Group have published the long awaited report on the Alton Health Review – follow the link and have a look.
+We have decided with the Alton and District Resident’s Association (ADRA) to propose an Alton monitoring group or Forum to ensure the CCG keep to their targets and deliver on the proposals in the report.
+We aim to include some local patient participation groups if they are willing to help us with this task.

 Alton Sports Centre – Rod Eckles represented the Alton Society at the meeting held on 13th July in relation to the proposed new Sports Centre.
 His comments can be found here